sjbylo/aba/README.md

 make sync
 ```
 - copies the required images directly to the mirror registry (for partially disconnected environments, e.g. via a proxy).
-- Fully disconnected (air-gapped) environments are also supported with 'make save/load' (see below).
+- Fully disconnected (air-gapped) environments are also supported with `make save/load` (see below).

 ```
 make cluster name=sno type=sno
 ```
-- creates a directory 'sno' (for Single Node OpenShift) and the file `sno/cluster.conf` which needs to be edited.
+- creates a directory `sno` (for Single Node OpenShift) and the file `sno/cluster.conf` which needs to be edited.
 - any topology of OpenShift is supported, e.g. sno (1), compact (3), standard (3+n).

 ```